Chideradominic/odin-recipes/README.md

 # odin-recipes
-This projeect is about build a recipes website, so at the end of this project i will be about to master my html code well
+This project is about building a Cheddar Ranch Chicken Recipes website, so at the end of this project i will be about to master my html coding Perfectly